-In order to facilitate meaningful opportunities for intergovernmental cooperation, the original Town of Fox Lake Comprehensive Plan that was adopted in 2005, was part of a multijurisdictional plan building process.
-This approach grouped the participating communities into one of five regions.
+In order to facilitate meaningful opportunities for intergovernmental cooperation, the Dodge County Comprehensive Plan and 19 local plans were partially built utilizing a regional meeting approach.
+This approach grouped the participating communities into one of five regions (See Map 1-2 Regional Plan Groupings).
 The regions were arranged based on: their location in the county, common features such as agriculture, highways and river corridors, and shared service areas for utilities and emergency services.